-While Abu Dhabi appeals more to families and working expats than sightseeing tourists, it does have its share of worthwhile things to see and do.
+Unlike its uber popular neighbour Dubai, Abu Dhabi appeals more to families and working expats than sightseeing tourists, but that’s not to say it doesn’t have its fair share of exciting attractions and fun things to see and do.

 Qasr al-Hosn (White Fort)